Globe Valves vs. Gate Valves. What are the Potential Differences?

 Gate Valve:

-●Flow Isolation: Gate valves are perfect to provide complete flow isolation.
+●Flow Isolation: Gate valves are perfect for providing complete flow isolation.
 They also offer negligible resistance to the flowing media.

 ●Low-Pressure Drop: These valves are desirable in applications where maintaining high flow pressure is mandatory.
-The structure of the valve trades low-pressure drops while in open condition.
+The structure of the valve allows for low-pressure drops while in the open condition.

 ●No Flow Regulation: Gate valves are not throttling valves and thus are not meant for flow regulation.
 Using them for flow modulation can lead to valve damage.

-These are a few points of comparison that can help you choose between globs vs gate valves.
+These are a few points of comparison that can help you choose between globe valves and gate valves.

 Can I use a globe valve for isolation purposes?

-Because of their design and construction, globe valves are inefficient for isolation.
-It is better to use them for the regulation of flow.
+Due to their design and construction, globe valves are not well-suited for isolation.
+It is better to use them for regulating the flow.

 Are gate valves applicable for corrosive fluids?